wlads/reefpoints/source/posts/2014-05-05-preserve-scroll-position-in-ember-apps.md

 ---

-If you have a long list of items on a page and a user follows a link then goes back to that list Ember, will re-render the list and the user loses their place.
+If you have a long list of items on a page and a user follows a link then goes back to that list, Ember will re-render the list and the user loses their place.
 This can be annoying if there is a very long list of items and the user is expected to be switching back and forth between the list and the item.